AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 You should now see the Jetson device inside wsl by typing ```lsusb```.
 If not, close and reopen wsl.

 #### Install docker in wsl:
-Basically just download and install docker desktop on windows, then wsl2 should be automatically enabled after rebooting the PC.
+Download and install docker desktop on windows, then wsl2 should be automatically enabled after rebooting the PC.

 #### Setup flash environment in WSL2 with NGC Jetson flash container[^8]:

-Download "Sample Root Filesystem" and "base driver package(BSP)" to host: Link[^9] Start the Jetson flash container, map in the downloaded files with the -v flag:
+Download "Sample Root Filesystem" and "base driver package(BSP)" to host: Link[^9]

+Start the Jetson flash container, map in the downloaded files with the -v flag:
 ```
 sudo docker run -it --privileged --net=host -v /dev/bus/usb:/dev/bus/usb -v /path/to/files:/workspace nvcr.io/nvidia/jetson-linux-flash-x86:r35.3.1